elanchou/Hawk/README.md

    .venv\Scripts\activate     # Windows
    ```

-3. Install dependencies:
+3. **Install dependencies**:

    ```bash
    pip install -r requirements.txt
    ```

+---

-## Usage
+## ▶️ Usage

-### Training and Backtesting
+### 🎯 Training and Backtesting

-To train the model and perform backtesting, run the following command:
+To train the model and perform backtesting, run:

 ```bash
 python scripts/train_and_backtest.py
 ```

+---

-### Market Data Retrieval
+### 📡 Market Data Retrieval

-Before running training and backtesting, ensure that you have correctly configured the market data retrieval functionality.
-Check the data retrieval logic in `src/services/market_data_service.py` to ensure that the data source returns data containing the `timestamp` column.
+Before training and backtesting, ensure market data retrieval is properly configured.
+Verify that the data source provides data with a `timestamp` column.

+Check the data retrieval logic in `src/services/market_data_service.py`.

+---

-### Error Handling
+### 🛑 Error Handling

-If you encounter the following error during execution:
+Encountering this error?
 ```
 KeyError: "None of ['timestamp'] are in the columns"
 ```

-Please check the following:
+Here’s how to resolve it:

-1. Ensure that the data returned from the data source contains the `timestamp` column.
+1. ✅ Confirm that the data source includes the `timestamp` column.
-2. Print the DataFrame's column names in the `get_market_data` method for debugging:
+2. 🐛 Debug by printing the DataFrame's column names in the `get_market_data` method:

    ```python
    print("DataFrame columns:", df.columns)
    ```

-3. Ensure that the data loading logic is correct and that the data format meets expectations.
+3. ⚙️ Double-check the data loading logic and format.

+---

-## Contribution
+## 🤝 Contribution

-Contributions are welcome!
-Please submit issues or pull requests.
+Contributions are welcome! 🙌 Submit your issues or pull requests to help us improve. 🚀

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details. 📄

+Happy Trading! 🎉